rbaumgar/openshift-cicd-demo/README.md

 * OpenShift GitOps 1.8
 * OpenShift Pipelines 1.10

+That Operator has to be installed before this example can run.
+If you are not `admin` on your cluster this has to be done by an admin.

 ## Continuous Integration

 On every push or pull request to the `spring-petclinic` git repository on the Gitea git server, the following steps are executed within the Tekton pipeline: